First of all, what is the Google “Search Quality Rater Guidelines” and why is it so important to web design, SEO, and marketing in general?

 When you get chance, please read through the most recent version of the quality rater’s guide to get more insight on SEO best practices and SEO friendly website design.

 This 160-page handbook is a summary of the criteria that Google’s contract evaluators use to assess the quality of its search results.

 It’s a little different from how Google understands how a page uses search engine optimization (SEO).

-It’s more about the criteria that these evaluators apply to determine the overall “quality” and ultimately user experience of a page.
+It’s more about the criteria that Quality Raters apply to determine the overall “quality” and ultimately user experience of a page.

 This set of guidelines helps us to understand what the Google algorithms are looking for, which can help you modify your web presence to address their priorities.

 The higher quality your page, (according to Google) the greater the chance that your website and its pages will be highly ranked.

 The takeaway here is that you are better off, for a number of reasons, to invest in a website that provides all the evidence to you need prove to Google that you have a high quality website.